jcasoft/external-services/README.md

 ## Installation

+For all instalations

     cd /opt/mycroft

-    if the installation is in Mark1 or Picroft sudo su mycroft
+if the installation is in Mark1 or Picroft

+    sudo su mycroft

+For all instalations

     git clone https://github.com/jcasoft/external-services.git

-    if the installation is in Mark1 or Picroft exit
+if the installation is in Mark1 or Picroft

+    exit

+For all instalations

     sudo chmod -R a+rwx external-services